 - transparency, honesty, respect in business relations and on the road client – entrepreneur.

-HOW CAN YOU CELEBRATE THIS DAY?
+HOW CAN YOU CELEBRATE FAIR TRADE DAY?

 We‘ve already written on our blog how with a little effort we can impact our planet –10 eco-friendly solutions for your home.
 The same is true of the Fade Trade philosophy, which primarily supports local entrepreneurs working with regional products.
 According to the Fair Trade rule, it is also recommended to choose environmentally friendly products – produced without plastic, according to the zero waste principle, with respect for human labour and creativity.
 This principle is particularly close to our hearts, because every product in so linen! – whether it‘s a linen curtain or a linen duvet cover – sewn on site, specially made to order.
 In production we use ecological, natural flax, which supports the environment and does not participate in the production of components harmful to fauna and flora (including pesticides, chlorophenols, formaldehyde, allergenic dyes).

 In addition, respecting the persistent and creative work of our seamstresses, to each order we attach a note with the name, indicating which of the ladies has prepared the most beautiful natural tablecloth, light muslin curtain or delicate bedding for the baby‘s crib.
 You can see the tags and packaging in the stories of our clients on our Instagram account.

 When supporting Fair Trade principles, pay attention to the composition of products, choose trusted suppliers, opt for companies that have a fair pricing policy and resign from mass production.
 Every little bit makes a difference to our planet – support it by spreading fairness and celebrating World Fair Trade Day all year round!